Cristinamulas/Text-Classification-And-Sentiment-Analysis-On-Hotel-Reviews/README.md

 ![](Images/sentiment.png)

 ## Performance of ML Models
-I trained the following classifications algorithms: Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, Adaboost, XGBoost, Linear Support Vector Classification and Multinomial Naive Bayes.
+I trained the following classifications algorithms: Logistic Regression, Decision Tree, Random Forest, Gradient Boosting, AdaBoost, XGBoost, Linear Support Vector Classification and Multinomial Naive Bayes.
 Afterwards, I tuned the parameters of the models to maximize the model performance using a combinatorial grid search.

 For this particular dataset the TF-IDF vectorization performs better than the word count method.
 Binary classification demonstrated the best approach for this project.
-After testing all the classifiers, the one with higher accuracy score was Support Vector Machine which achieved a 87% accuracy rate after tuning the parameters.
+After testing all of the classifiers, the one with higher accuracy score was Support Vector Machine which achieved a 87% accuracy rate after tuning the parameters.

 ![](Images/svm.png)